-An un-complicated generalized tonic clonic (grand mal) seizure in someone who has epilepsy is not a medical emergency, even though it looks like one.
-It stops naturally after a few minutes without ill effects.
-The average person is able to continue about his business after a rest period, and may need only limited assistance, or no assistance at all, in getting home.
+An uncomplicated, generalized, tonic clonic (grand mal) seizure in someone who has epilepsy is not a medical emergency even though it may look like one.
+The seizure will stop naturally after a few minutes without ill effects.
+The average person is able to continue about his business after a rest period, and may need only limited or no assistance in getting home.

 In other circumstances, an ambulance should be called.
-Also, when these conditions exist, immediate medical attention is necessary: diabetes, brain infections, heat exhaustion, pregnancy, poisoning, hypoglycemia, high fever, head injury, etc.
+Also, when the following conditions exist, immediate medical attention is necessary: diabetes, brain infections, heat exhaustion, pregnancy, poisoning, hypoglycemia, high fever, and head injury.

-- medical I.D. jewelry or card says "epilepsy," and
+- A medical I.D. jewelry or card says “epilepsy,” and

 - The person has been injured as a result of the seizure